KD1-86726-shreyashg/HealthClubManagement/README.md

 Overview

-This is a React-based Health Club Management System that helps manage users, bookings, and other functionalities efficiently.
+This is a React-based Health Club Management System that helps manage users, Trainer, and other functionalities efficiently.
 The project uses Bootstrap, SweetAlert2, and React Icons for UI enhancements.

 Table of Contents
 	•	Demo